Fifty-three and a half years.

 I think that the most helpful finding of this study is that it is normal for bereaved people to sometimes have strong feelings even many years after loss.
 If you have these feelings when you encounter a reminder of your lost loved one, it doesn’t mean anything is wrong.
 It doesn’t mean you are not getting better.

 As the authors put it in their conclusion, “Our results suggest that anniversary reactions can occur decades after the loss (albeit infrequently) and should not be pathologized.”

-The most important finding of this study is that it is normal for bereaved people to sometimes have strong feelings even many years after loss.
+The most helpful finding of this study is that it is normal for bereaved people to sometimes have strong feelings even many years after loss.

 Although I think this look at the decades-long grief experience is informative and helpful, I’m not suggesting that your grief or anyone’s grief will certainly follow any particular path.
-It’s likely that your experience will track the averages.
+It’s likely that your experience will more or less track the averages.
 But your individual mileage may vary.